-A framework for prevention focuses not only on identifying protective factors but also on better understanding how protective factors may contribute to or explain positive outcomes for children, families, and communities.
-The following resources offer examples of a protective factors framework around child welfare systems as well as other frameworks from fields, such as mental health and human development, that may offer insights and contribute to the development of a framework that can be used across programs and disciplines.
+A framework for prevention focuses not only on identifying protective factors but also on better understanding how those factors may contribute to or explain positive outcomes for children, families, and communities.
+The following resources offer examples of a protective factors framework around child welfare systems.
+They also provide examples of other frameworks from related fields, such as mental health and human development, which may aid in the development of a framework that can be used across programs and disciplines.

 Child Welfare Information Gateway

 Presents topic-specific information briefs to support child welfare practitioners in centering child and youth well-being and utilizing existing individual, family, and community-level protective factors.

 - Promoting Protective Factors for Children and Youth in Foster Care: A Guide for Practitioners

 - Promoting Protective Factors for Children Exposed to Domestic Violence: A Guide for Practitioners

 - Promoting Protective Factors for In-Risk Families and Youth: A Guide for Practitioners

 - Promoting Protective Factors for Pregnant and Parenting Teens: A Guide for Practitioners

 - Promoting Protective Factors for Victims of Child Abuse and Neglect: A Guide for Practitioners

 Explains the value of identifying strengths and incorporating them into comprehensive systems of support for children, youth, and families by defining each protective factor and online trainings.